rust-community/foss-events-planner/CONTRIBUTING.md

 * The text will be merged
 * You are now a contributor

-Please note that not all pull requests are merged, but even unmerged PRs make us find things.
+Please note that not all pull requests are merged, but even unmerged PRs have value through their discussion!

 ## Adding a new way of viewing things